Azure-Samples/openhack-devops-proctor/leaderboard/web/src/app/pages/challenges/README.md

 - StartDateTime: >= end time of last completed challenge TODO

 ### Guards
-- Can Deactivate: ask if want to lose changes TODO
+- Can Deactivate: ask if want to lose changes DONE

 ## Edit